siyabendoezdemir/DoodleUI/README.md

 ## Usage

 DoodleUI can be used in any project and for any purpose.
-Before you use it however send me a quick email and tell me about your project and why you want to use DoodleUI 😄
+Before you use it however send me a quick email and tell me about your project and why you want to use DoodleUI. 😄

 ## Roadmap